dophat1/find-your-work/README.md

 3. **`src/fetch_jobs_details.py`** — for postings still missing a full description, calls a second BA endpoint (`jobdetails`) to fetch the raw text.
 The reference number has to be base64-encoded to build the URL — another undocumented detail found by inspecting the mobile app's traffic, not from any docs.
 4. **`src/extract_jobs_skills.py`** — regex/dictionary keyword extraction of ~50 tech/data skills from the posting text into a `postings_skills` join table.
 5. **`src/extract_jobs_ger_req.py`** — extracts the required German-language level (CEFR level or descriptive adjective) by scanning a token window around the word "deutsch" and prioritizing CEFR levels (B2/C1/C2) over adjectives when both appear in the window. `explore_data()` is the exploratory pass used to find the most frequent words that actually co-occur with "deutsch" before the extraction rule was designed.
 6. **`src/match.py`** — extracts skills from a candidate's CV text and ranks postings by Jaccard similarity (intersection over union) against each posting's extracted skills.
-This is explicitly a **baseline** — see Limitations.
+This is explicitly a **baseline** — see Roadmap.
 7. **`src/dashboard.py`** — Streamlit dashboard: contract-type breakdown, location breakdown, a distance-from-search-center histogram, and the top companies by posting count.

+`run_pipeline.py` runs steps 1-5 in order as a single command.

+## Example output

+A real run against Augsburg/Munich "Data", "ML", "Analytics" searches pulled: 475 postings, 155 companies, 1,256 extracted skill matches, 471 postings with a full description fetched, 269 with a German-level requirement extracted.

 ## Data model